-Join Curt Frye for an in-depth discussion in this video Disclaimer, part of Excel 2010: Financial Functions in Depth.
+Join Curt Frye for an in-depth discussion in this video Disclaimer, part of Excel 2010: Financial Functions.

 This course, Excel 2010:…Financial Functions in Depth, is designed to be a guide to implementing…financial techniques and equations typically used in the United States.…Some of these techniques might be different in other parts of the world.…Nothing in this course should be considered investment or financial advice.…This course should not be considered a substitute for consultation with a…licensed financial advisor.…If you would like financial planning or investment advice, please consult your…certified financial planner.…